FRONTLINE FEEL GOOD

 Pressure isn't the enemy.

-But with the right conditions, frontline staff don’t break under pressure, they grow under it.
+But with the right conditions, frontline staff don't just endure pressure, they grow under it.

 then support them for 12 months as they practise it.